canonical/mongodb-operator/documentation/tutorial.md

 ```
 The admin password under the result: `admin-password` should match whatever you passed in when you entered the command.

-*Note when you change the admin password you will also need to update the admin password the in MongoDB URI; as the old password will no longer be valid.* Update the DB password used in the URI:
+*Note that when you change the admin password you will also need to update the admin password in the MongoDB URI, as the old password will no longer be valid.* To update the DB password used in the URI:
 ```shell
 export DB_PASSWORD=$(juju run-action mongodb/leader get-password --wait | grep admin-password|  awk '{print $2}')
 export URI=mongodb://$DB_USERNAME:$DB_PASSWORD@$HOST_IP/$DB_NAME?replicaSet=$REPL_SET_NAME